bobbymarko/powderlines-api/README.md

 API for accessing SNOTEL stations.
 Useful for finding current snow levels across a state.
 All endpoints accept a callback parameter for JSONP.

+To run locally - clone the repo, run "bundle install", run 'rackup', navigate to http://localhost:9292

 Access list of 800+ SNOTEL stations:

 http://snotel.herokuapp.com/stations